Heavy metal bass: Roles and playing styles

 Most metal bassists play by plucking the strings with their fingers or by picking with a plectrum, often known as a pick.
-Using a pick can enable bassists to play rapid repeated notes and fast basslines, although some bassists, such as Steve Harris and Steve DiGiorgio, play such basslines without the use of a plectrum.
+Using a pick can enable bassists to play rapid repeated notes and fast basslines, although some bassists, such as Steve Harris and Steve Di Giorgio, play such basslines without the use of a plectrum.
 While the types of bass lines vary in different metal subgenres, the bassist usually fulfills a similar role: anchoring the harmonic framework with bass notes that emphasize the roots of the chords and, along with the drums and rhythm guitar, establishing the beat.
 The bass is also used a solo instrument in some metal styles.
 While four-string basses (tuned E, A, D, G from lowest string to highest string) are the most common, since the 1990s, some metal bassists have used five-string basses for added lower range—a low "B".
 Five string basses are used in nu metal, as well as death metal, progressive metal and other heavy metal subgenres, to complement the downtuned guitars use by the guitarists.
 The five string bass is not an essential part to these genres, as some bands in these genres use standard tuned guitars or downtuned four string basses.
 Some bassists, such as John Myung from the progressive metal band Dream Theater, utilize a six string bass, which usually adds an additional high "C" above the "G" string of a five string bass.
 Most metal bassists play with fretted instruments, which have metal frets on the fingerboard.
-However, there are a few bassists such as Steve DiGiorgio and Jeroen Paul Thesseling who use fretless basses.
+However, there are a few bassists such as Steve Di Giorgio and Jeroen Paul Thesseling who use fretless basses.

 Most of the time, metal bass players play basslines which consist of a single note played at a time; that is, without playing multiple notes at the same time to form chords, the way a rhythm guitarist would on an electric guitar.
 There are, however, a few metal bassists who play chords.
 Robert Trujillo of Metallica is known for playing "massive chords" and "chord-based harmonics" on the bass.
 Lemmy of Motörhead often played power chords in his bass lines.
 When asked about whether he had begun as a rhythm guitarist, he stated:

 No, I play a lot of notes, but I also play a lot of chords.
 And I play a lot of open strings.
 I just don't play like a bass player.
 There are complaints about me from time to time.
 It's not like having a bass player; it's like having a deep guitarist.